briankoser/sfc-listeners-guide/episodes/0403-excavating-the-x-files-part-11.md

       - m: I think it's time to unpack this.
       - b: The moon is not real!
       - m: What!?
+real_life_xfile:
+  title: Is the Moon Really There?
+  time: "1:06:50"

 last_listen: 2021-03-11
 recommendation: no